 [Regulation 9 inserted in Gazette 7 Jun 2002 p.
 2725-6.]

 9A.
-Variation of certificate of approval
+Varying certificate of approval

 (1) On an application under regulation 9 a local government may vary the certificate of approval issued in relation to the public building that is the subject of the application in accordance with the application.